-Working within the media and visual arts, Harbour Collective seeks to create process-based works, artistic interventions and professional programming based on a journey-base process that positions at the forefront the importance of personal connections and relationships to triggering artistic growth and transformation.
+Working within the media and visual arts, Harbour Collective seeks to create process-based works, artistic interventions and professional programming that positions at the forefront the importance of personal connections and relationships to triggering artistic growth and transformation.
 It considers the connection of self to community and place, and artistically examines what occurs in the liminal space between these things.

 Harbour Collective programming places special attention on developing opportunities for Indigenous and racialised art practitioners working at all levels in their careers.

-Harbour Collective acknowledges the support of the Canada Council for the Arts for its activities.
+Harbour Collective acknowledges the support of the Canada Council for the Arts and the Manitoba Arts Council for its activities.